mainlyetcetera/mod_0_skills/classes/class_1.md

-## Class that exists in a restaurant: Employee
+## Example of a Class in a Restaurant: Employee

 **Attributes:**
   * isFrontOfHouse _(boolean)_